section-engineering-education/engineering-education/content/articles/spring-boot-kubernetes/index.md

 ### Conclusion
 Now that you have learned how to deploy a Spring Boot application to a Kubernetes cluster.
-Deploy a Spring Boot application cluster and provision it with a database.
+Deploy a Spring Boot application cluster and provide it with a database.
 You can download the complete source code [here](https://replit.com/@flavianadhiambo/springbootkubernetes).

 ---
 Peer Review Contributions by: [Odhiambo Paul](/engineering-education/authors/odhiambo-paul/)